zovajs/zova/zova-docs/guide/techniques/model/async-data.md

 }
 ```

-- Invoke `$useMutationExisting` to create a Mutation object
+- Invoke `$useMutationData` to create a Mutation object
 - Pass in `mutationKey` to ensure the uniqueness of the local cache
 - Pass in `mutationFn` to perform the mutation operation
 - Listen to the `onSuccess` method, when the data is created successfully, set the `select` query to invalid in order to re-fetch the data